kubernetes/enhancements/keps/sig-api-machinery/2876-crd-validation-expression-language/README.md

 This KEP proposes the adoption of [Common Expression Language (CEL)](https://github.com/google/cel-go).
-It is sufficiently lightweight and safe to be run directly in the kube-apiserver, has a straight-forward and unsurprising grammar, and supports pre-parsing and typechecking of expressions, allowing syntax and type errors to be caught at CRD registration time.
+It is sufficiently lightweight and safe to be run directly in the kube-apiserver (since CRD creation is a privileged operation), has a straight-forward and unsurprising grammar, and supports pre-parsing and typechecking of expressions, allowing syntax and type errors to be caught at CRD registration time.

 ## Motivation

 ### Overview of existing validation

-CRDs currently support two major categories of build-in validation:
+CRDs currently support two major categories of built-in validation:

 - [CRD structural
 schemas](https://kubernetes.io/docs/tasks/extend-kubernetes/custom-resources/custom-resource-definitions/#specifying-a-structural-schema):